locka99/opcua/README.md

 * Implementations in C/C++ would be vulnerable to memory leaks, dangling pointers, complexity in their interface
 * Implementations in Java, JavaScript etc. would be vulnerable to fluctuating memory consumption, performance issues
-* An implementation in Rust should deliver C/C++ levels of performance without some of the risks
+* An implementation in Rust should deliver C/C++ levels of performance without many of the risks

 HOWEVER, there are a number of mature OPC UA libraries for other platforms.
-This is a new project so bugs in logic are likely, and certain features found elsewhere may not be implemented.
+This is a new project so bugs in logic are likely and inevitable.
+Certain features found elsewhere may not be implemented.

 This implementation will only implement the opc.tcp:// protocol and OPC UA Binary format.
 It *might* in time, add binary over https.
 It will **not** implement OPC UA over XML.
 XML hasn't see much adoption so this is no great impediment.

 ## Minimizing code through convention

 The API is designed on the principle of convention by default to minimize the amount of customization you need to make it do something.

-Here is a minimal server:
+This is all the code you need to write a minimal, functioning server.

 ```rust
 use opcua_server::prelude::*;